rubenerd/rubens-lunchbox/README.md

 ## Ruben's Lunchbox

 This is my random box of one-off scripts, config files, and notes for easy exporting.
-Many of these were merged from GitHub Gists, hence the lack of commit messages.
+Many of these were merged from Gists so I'm not tied to one git host; hence the lack of commit messages.
 Each file should be self-contained.

 ### Dedication